tomfun/charts/stable/traefik/README.md

 external load balancer (e.g. AWS or GKE)
 - You control DNS for the domain(s) you intend to route through Traefik
 - __Suggested:__ PV provisioner support in the underlying infrastructure

-## A Quick Note on Versioning

-Up until version 1.2.1-b of this chart, the semantic version of the chart was kept in-sync with the semantic version of the (default) version of Traefik installed by the chart.
-A dash and a letter were appended to Traefik's semantic version to indicate incrementally improved versions of the chart itself.
-For example, chart version 1.2.1-a and 1.2.1-b _both_ provide Traefik 1.2.1, but 1.2.1-b is a chart that is incrementally improved in some way from its immediate predecessor-- 1.2.1-a.

-This convention, in practice, suffered from a few problems, not the least of which was that it defied what was permitted by
-[semver 2.0.0](http://semver.org/spec/v2.0.0.html).
-This, in turn, lead to some difficulty in Helm understanding the versions of this chart.

-Beginning with version 1.3.0 of this chart, the version references _only_ the revision of the chart itself.
-The `appVersion` field in `chart.yaml` now conveys information regarding the revision of Traefik that the chart provides.

 ## Installing the Chart